 Are Alligators Dinosaurs?

-Alligators are not dinosaurs, but they, along with other crocodilians, are the closest living relatives of those giant prehistoric reptiles.
-Although alligators are neither dinosaurs nor the descendants of dinosaurs, they are more closely-related to dinosaurs (and therefore, modern birds) than they are to other living groups of reptiles, such as snakes and turtles.
+Alligators are not dinosaurs, but they, along with the other crocodilians, are the closest living relatives of dinosaurs (apart from birds, which are dinosaurs).
+Although alligators are neither dinosaurs, nor the descendants of dinosaurs, they are more closely-related to dinosaurs (and therefore birds) than they are to other living groups of reptiles, such as snakes and turtles.